williamswalsh/junit_testing_principles_practices_patterns/README.md

 Unit tests should act as a safety net.
 Unit tests should verify the correctness of an application.
 The correctness of an application is defined from the requirements.
-Code is a liability not an asset, less of it is better.
+N.B.: Code is a liability not an asset, less of it is better.
 Unit tests class test a SUT(System Under Test) i.e. a class.
 Unit tests need to prepare collaborators which collaborate with the SUT.
 A single unit test method only tests a MUT(Method Under Test)